We offer our courses in a variety of languages in addition to English.

 Selecting a Preferred Language for a Course

-If a course is Translation-Ready AND your organization has requested, we then add translation services to your company subscription.
-The Change Language option will be at the top of the course page.
-If you don’t see the Change Language option it is either because the course is not yet translation-ready which you can check against this list OR your company has not asked to have this functionality added to the subscription.
+When your organization requests language support be added to your company subscription, they also specify the languages to be offered.
+When language support is available, the Change Language option will be at the top of the course page.
+If you don’t see the Change Language option it is because your company has not asked to have this functionality added to the subscription.
 If the translation functionality would benefit you and other colleagues, ask your training administrator to have us add it at no additional cost to your company.

 Select your preferred language from the drop down list (1).
 The languages listed are the ones your organization has requested we offer to their learners.
-Here is a list of the languages currently available.
-If a language you wish to take training in is currently offered, but not in the drop down list, ask your training administrator to request that we add it to your subscription.
-After you select a language other than English, that preference will be added to your record and future courses you take will be offered in that language if the course is Translation Ready at the time you take the course.
+If a language you wish to take training in is in our list of languages available, but not in the drop down list, ask your training administrator to request that we add that language to your subscription.
+After you select a language other than English, that preference will be added to your training record and future courses you take will be offered in that language as well.
 You can ALWAYS switch back to English if you prefer.

 Language Selected; No Option to Change It